maimonahrahaman/The-Enchanted-Forest/intro.md

 What do you do next?

-Climb the ancient tree to get a better view of your surroundings.
+Option 2: Climb the ancient tree to get a better view of your surroundings.